gleedawg/blog/content/_index.md

 title: Jessy Gleeson
 subtitle: Teacher of Mathematics & Science, Lover of Data
 description:
+    Australian born, living in Germany for the time being.
+I'm finding myself in a time-rich position.
+So           naturally, I decide to dive a little more deeply into Data Analysis and statistics in the hope of learning a     little more.

-    I love maths, and I teach what I love in the hope my enthusiasm runbs off on my students.
+    I love maths, and I teach what I love in the hope my enthusiasm rubs off on my students.
 For reasons            unknown I decided that data analysis is something I want to spend time doing.
 Sometimes I like taking           photos.
 I lot of the time I like running and cycling.
 It brings me joy to be kind to others so I do that as     often as possible too!
 images:
     #goes in /static/img
     - img/revoir.jpg